c6o/docs/content/tutorials/edge.md

 ### Start the CodeZero Daemon

-Assuming you have already installed the CLI (`brew install c6o/tools/czctl`), run:
+Assuming you have already [installed the CLI](../guides/installing.md), run:

 ```bash
 czctl start